Lebohang7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to the owner and the group owner, and read permission to other users, to a file a script that sets permission a script that list file details
+a script that adds execute permission to the owner and the group owner, and read permission to other users, to a file a script that sets permission a script that list file details a script that transfers the mode of a file to another file